turquoiseowl/i18n/README.md

     }
 ```

-For use in MVC URL-Helpers or other functions that require a plain string:
+An localize arguments passed to MVC URL-Helpers or other functions that require a plain string:

 ```html
 @Html.LabelFor(m => m.Name, "[[[First Name]]]")
 ```

-And the same can be used for Javascript:
+And for Javascript:

 ```html
     <script type="text/javascript">